Prolux1/MinecraftMarvelMod/README.md

   - Create a way to customize the range of Vibranium Hammer in exchange for valuable ressources or via an enchantment (❌ In development).

 - **Vibranium above Netherite**
-  - Make Vibranium blocks (Block of Vibranium and Vibranium Ore) only mineable with a netherite pickaxe or better (❌ In development)
+  - Make Vibranium blocks (Block of Vibranium and Vibranium Ore) only mineable with a netherite pickaxe or better (✅ Done)

 - **Vibranium Nugget**:
   - Add a recipe to transform 1 Vibranium Ingot into 9 Vibranium Nuggets and vice-versa (✅ Done).